High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Singlet-triplet two-qubit gates

-\paragraph{ST qubits coupling.} We now derive the effective coupling between our two ST qubits.
-To simplify the discussion, here we assume that the Zeeman fields of each spin $\alpha$ are aligned along the direction $\vec{n}_B$ but can change in magnitude, i.e. $\vec{h}_\alpha=h_\alpha \vec{n}_B$; the general case is discussed in the SM~\cite{SM} and only the rotation matrices $\hat{R}_\text{so}$ are renormalized.
+We now derive the effective coupling between our two ST qubits.
+To simplify the discussion, here we assume that the Zeeman fields of each spin $\alpha$ are aligned along the direction $\vec{n}_B$ but can change in magnitude, i.e., $\vec{h}_\alpha=h_\alpha \vec{n}_B$; the general case is discussed in Appendix \ref{sec:arbitr_vec_h} and only the rotation matrices $\hat{R}_\text{so}$ are renormalized.

 When the global Zeeman field is much larger than the exchange couplings, we can project $H_\text{spin}$ onto the computational subspace of the ST qubits yielding the two-qubit Hamiltonian

 where $\vec{\tau}^1$ ($\vec{\tau}^2$) is the Pauli vector acting on the computational space of the first (second) ST qubit, spanned by the states \{$|\!\!\uparrow_1\downarrow_2\rangle, |\!\!\downarrow_1\uparrow_2\rangle$\} \big(\{$|\!\!\uparrow_3\downarrow_4\rangle$, $|\!\!\downarrow_3\uparrow_4\rangle$\}\big), with $|\!\uparrow_{\alpha}\rangle$ pointing along $\vec{n}_B$.
 The single-qubit terms $\vec{\mathcal{B}}_i=\left( J_i \text{Re}\left[\gamma_{\perp}(\Phi_\text{so})\right] , J_i \text{Im}\left[\gamma_{\perp}(\Phi_\text{so})\right] , \delta h_i\right)$ enable single qubit rotations.
 The superconductor mediates effective Ising qubit-qubit interactions $\propto \mathcal{J}\gamma_{\parallel}(2\Phi_\text{so})$ via crossed Andreev reflection.
 Single- and two-qubit gates are enabled by controlling $J_i$ and $\mathcal{J}$, respectively.
 Importantly, the SOI induces an anisotropic factor described by the dimensionless functions